inspire-eu-validation/view-service/iso-19128/at40-getcapabilities-layer-crs.md

   * For each named [Layer](#layer) element:

-    * Check that at least one [CRS](#crs) element is provided stated explicitly or inherited from a parent Layer.
+    * Check if at least one [CRS](#crs) element is provided stated explicitly or inherited from a parent Layer.

 * Check manually if a geographical coordinate system based on ETRS89 is used in continental Europe or ITRS outside continental Europe.